UK public sector procurement glossary

 Dynamic Purchasing System (DPS)

 A fully electronic procurement process open throughout its duration to any supplier that meets the selection criteria.
-Unlike frameworks, new suppliers can join a DPS at any time.
+Unlike frameworks, new suppliers can join a DPS at any time throughout its lifetime.
+Common in temporary staffing, consumables, and professional services categories.

 E